Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Experiments

 \subsection{Setup}

-We validate our algorithm using a Unitree B1 and Go2 robot.
-The simulated experiments are performed in Pybullet with a Unitree B1.
+We validate our algorithm using Unitree B1 and Go2 robots.
+The simulated comparison studies are performed in MuJoCo with a Unitree Go2.
 All computations for real-world experiments are performed onboard using an NVIDIA Jetson Orin NX for the Unitree Go2 and a Jetson Orin AGX for the Unitree B1.
 Both robots obtain the point clouds using a 16-channel 3D LiDAR at 10~\si{Hz}.
-In the remainder of this section, the CBFQP models the dynamics of the quadruped system as a single integrator with orientation, i.e.,
+In the remainder of this section, the CBFQP models the dynamics of the quadruped system as a single integrator with orientation~\cite{CosnerRMUYAB22, UnluGCTK24}, i.e.,

 with $\bm{v}\in\mathbb{R}^3$ and $\bm{\omega}\in\mathbb{R}$ being the linear and angular velocity, respectively.
 The performance controller has the form of \begingroup \allowdisplaybreaks